 - Jewelry, flowers, and chocolate – All of these are popular gifts to give to your partner on Valentine’s Day, so brands selling any of these products are likely to strike gold during this holiday.
 Promote your products as the ideal gifts to give on Valentine’s Day, targeted especially at male shoppers.

-- Clothing – Some people may give clothing as a gift on Valentine’s Day, but then there’s always the risk of ruining the day by accidentally offending your partner by getting the wrong size!
+- Clothing – Some people may give clothing as a gift on Valentine’s Day, but just be sure to get the right size!
 Still, people want to look nice for their significant other on Valentine’s Day, so they’re likely to be in the market for a new outfit (and maybe even some lingerie).

 - Makeup – Following the same train of thought, women want to dress up and look nice for their big date, so they may be in the market to freshen up their makeup supplies.

 - Food – Food brands should market their products to couples who opt to stay in for a home cooked meal (or takeout food) rather than going out to a romantic restaurant.
-Netflix could get in on the action here, too, by providing the perfect films and series for Netflix and chilling.
+Netflix could get in on the action here, too, by providing the perfect films and series for low-key Netflix-and-chill nights.

 A recipe box company could partner with an influencer who’s cooking a Valentine’s meal at home.
 A foodie blogger would be a great match as they could blog about the recipe for their followers.
 Or, any Instagram influencer could make a great post with a pic of the meal set out in their own way.

-A fashion blogger, or really any fashionable influencer on Instagram, could post a snap of their Valentine’s Day outfit, shouting out to the brands that provided their clothing and footwear.
+A fashion blogger, or any stylish lifestyle influencer on Instagram, could post a pic of their Valentine’s Day outfit, shouting out the brands that provided their clothing and footwear.

-Makeup brands should aim to get their products featured in Valentine’s Day makeup tutorials by well-known beauty bloggers who can show their followers how to use the products and what the end result could look like.
+Makeup brands could target beauty bloggers who create popular makeup tutorials who can show their followers how to use the products and what the end result could look like.

 If your brand doesn’t fit neatly into any of the above product categories, then don’t worry.
 You can still get in on the festivities.
-It might just take some out of the box thinking, which we love!
+It might just take some out-of-the box thinking, which is our forté!

 Maybe your partner would prefer a bouquet of Doritos roses over a bunch of flowers, so this limited-edition gift was made available in Canada in 2016.